Shark Networking:

 SharkBase Network Edition provides two system variables of particular application to network operations.

 :USER is a special number that should be set in the CNF file to ensure that every user has a separate number between 1 and 999.
-This number is used a number of way by SharkBase in implementing locks and creating unique, non-conflicting file names for temporary files used in the indexing process.
+This number is used in a number of way by SharkBase in implementing locks and creating unique, non-conflicting file names for temporary files used in the indexing process.

 There are three separate strategies for assigning user numbers to individual users:

 A. On a network, each user enters SharkBase from a separate computer, and therefore has a separate "home" directory.
-Insert the command USER=n, where n is a unique number from 2 to 999, into the CNF file on each computer.
+Insert the command USER=n, where n is a unique number from 2 to 999, into the CNF file on EACH computer.
 (Since the default user number is 1, we recommend you use numbers of 2 and up; this allows the program to check that a valid user number has been set deliberately.)

 B. On multi-user and multi-tasking systems have all users working from the same computer, but again, it is usually possible to ensure that every user starts from a separate directory with a separate CNF file.